In 2018, I have been so honored to receive one of the first prototypes of the Ibanez AZ as a beta tester for the product.

 Floyd rose bridges can be great in many cases but for sure it takes a ton to be set up, especially when you have to change your strings and you have to do it between a gig and another one.

 The Gotoh bridge will allow you to have the same (or almost) freedom, fun adventures, and tuning stability of a Floyd but without its complications.
 You will have to put the strings in, set them on the blocking machine heads, and in 2 minutes the string is ready.
-Very easy.
+Very easy and I love it.

 How does the AZ Sound?